Azure-Samples/aci-event-driven-worker-queue/README.md

       }
     }
     ```
-    > Note: The output `fqdn` is the URL of the ACI dashboard, while the `functionAppName` is the new name of the Azure function which will be used in the step later.
+    > Note: The output `fqdn` is the URL of the ACI dashboard, while the `functionAppName` is the name of the Azure function which will be used in the step later.

 7. Download NPM packages.
    ```console